matheusgg/test-app/README.md

 # Test App
-#### This is a simple project using Gradle, Spring Boot, WireMock and RESTAssured.
+#### This is a simple project using Gradle, Spring Boot, WireMock and REST Assured.

 *To run the application*